History of Ubisoft in Timeline

 In November 2008, Ubisoft acquired Massive Entertainment from Activision.

-2008: Dunia Engine Premiere with Far Cry 2
+2008: Dunia engine premiers with Far Cry 2

-In 2008, Ubisoft Montreal's modified version of the CryEngine, named the Dunia engine, premiered with the release of Far Cry 2.
+In 2008, Ubisoft Montreal's modified version of the CryEngine, the Dunia engine, premiered with Far Cry 2, featuring destructible environments and a realistic physics engine.

 In 2010, Electronic Arts sold its shares in Ubisoft.

-In 2011, Ubisoft established its Ubisoft Film & Television division, initially named Ubisoft Motion Pictures, to develop media works tied to Ubisoft's games.
+In 2011, Ubisoft initiated its Ubisoft Film & Television division then named Ubisoft Motion Pictures.

-In 2012, Ubisoft introduced the Dunia 2 engine with the release of Far Cry 3, focusing on improved console performance and advanced rendering features.
+In 2012, Ubisoft introduced the Dunia 2 engine in Far Cry 3 to improve performance on consoles and add more complex rendering features.

 January 2013: Acquisition of South Park: The Stick of Truth